 where μs,t represents the mean at location s and time t, αseason an overall mean for each target month, fyearmonth the numeric month-year factor-smooth interaction with common wiggliness, ωs a spatial random field value (varies by space but is constant with time), and ϵs,t a spatiotemporal random field value that is independent each year.
 The Gaussian random fields were approximated as Gaussian Markov random fields using the Stochastic Partial Differential Equation (SPDE) approach (Lindgren et al., 2011) with covariance matrices Σω and Σϵ, each constrained by a Matérn covariance function (Cressie & Huang, 1999).
-We fitted these models in R using the package sdmTMB (Anderson et al., 2022) via maximum marginal likelihood. sdmTMB integrates SPDE matrices from R-INLA (Lindgren & Rue, 2015) with marginal log likelihood calculations and random effect integration via the Laplace approximation with TMB (Kristensen et al., 2015).
-Our ‘mesh’ for the SPDE calculations was constructed in R-INLA with an inner mesh near the data and an outer mesh further away from the data to reduce boundary effects (Lindgren & Rue, 2015).
-Our inner and outer meshes had an ‘offset’ of 3 km and 8 km from the data, maximum triangle edge lengths of 3 km and 15 km, and a minimum triangle edge length of 3 km.
-We assessed model convergence by checking that the maximum absolute gradient of the marginal log likelihood with respect to all fixed effects was < 0.001 and the Hessian matrix was positive definite.
-The time series derived from these models are shown in Figure 4.
+We fitted these models in R using the package sdmTMB (Anderson et al., 2022) via maximum marginal likelihood (see S1 and associated R scripts for further details).

 Partitioning stability and asynchrony and hypothesis testing